Skip to content

 Note

-Clone Jaffle Shop to your Private Repositroy
+Clone Jaffle Shop to your own private repository

-1. Create a private repository in your github account.
+1. Create a private repository in your GitHub account.

 git clone git@github.com:dbt-labs/jaffle_shop_duckdb.git